What is Noel Clarke’s libel claim against The Guardian’s publisher about?

 He told the court that GNM had “smashed my life” and that he was “not what they have branded me”, accusing some of the women of lying and labelling one a “fantasist”.

-Mr Clarke’s wife, Iris Clarke, also gave evidence in support of her husband, as did actress Louise Dylan, who said a claim that Mr Clarke had groped her “was not true”.
+Mr Clarke’s wife, Iris Clarke, also gave evidence in support of her husband, as did actress Louise Dylan.

 The Guardian provided evidence from 16 women who claimed to have experienced Mr Clarke’s alleged misconduct, including Gina Powell, who worked at his production company Unstoppable between 2014 and 2017, and actress Jing Lusi, who starred in ITV thriller Red Eye.